TomCrypto/fraunhofer/README.md

 - RINGING: controls the blade ringing, this is an aesthetic parameter, between 0 and infinity. small values make the aperture diffraction blades very thin, large values make them larger and more spread out.
+Default is 1.25.
 - ROTATE: controls how much spread there is in the diffraction pattern rotation (in real life, the aperture and observation plane i.e. sensor do not always stay immobile relative to each other, so